projectestac/wordpress-gce/readme.txt

 8. Attach a calendar to a post or page

 == Changelog ==

+= 3.4.9 =

+* Fix: Resolved the issue where multi-day events were not rendered correctly on the last day.
+**Thanks to [MartinixH](https://github.com/MartinixH) for the contribution!**

+= 3.4.8 =
+* Dev: Added print calendar option on list view.
+* Fix: Translation month name on first load.

 = 3.4.7 =
 * Fix: Compatibility warnings with PHP 8.